mm80843/T3.5/docs/Benef/PBN__Benef_1072.md

 # __Multi-function spaces__

-## Name of the Benefit

-Allows for flexible use of building spaces according to changing circumstances and needs

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased building occupancy, potential for additional revenue from different uses](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1197.md)